Why India is at a critical stage in tax policy development - India Tax Forum 2013

-Critical to that is a stable, predictable, simple and fair system.
+Critical to that is a stable, predictable, simple and fair system that will attract foreign direct investment.
 That is the government’s intention, but how does it achieve this?

-International Tax Review’s fourth annual India Tax Forum will feature these issues and more at the Leela Palace Kempinski hotel (left) in Delhi on September 4 and 5.
+International Tax Review’s fourth annual India Tax Forum, which is free of charge to in-house tax executives, will feature these issues and more at the Leela Palace Kempinski hotel (right) in Delhi on September 4 and 5.

 The government’s tax dispute with Vodafone is unresolved, despite a Supreme Court judgement in favour of the taxpayer almost 18 months ago.
 Swingeing assessments against international companies seem to be on the increase, and some rulings and decisions from the tribunals and courts are not helping the government’s aim to attract more foreign direct investment.